bottlepy/bottle/apidoc/tutorial_app.rst

         </Directory>
     </VirtualHost>

-After restarting the server, your the ToDo list should be accessible at ``http://www.mypage.com/todo``
+After restarting the server, your ToDo list should be accessible at ``http://www.mypage.com/todo``

 Final Words
 =========================

 Now we are at the end of this introduction and tutorial to Bottle.
 We learned about the basic concepts of Bottle and wrote a first application using the Bottle framework.
-In addition to that, we saw how to adapt Bottle for large task and server Bottle through a Apache web server with mod_wsgi.
+In addition to that, we saw how to adapt Bottle for large task and servr Bottle through an Apache web server with mod_wsgi.

 As said in the introduction, this tutorial is not showing all shades and possibilities of Bottle.
-What we skipped here is e.g. receiving File Objects and Streams and how to handle authentication data.
+What we skipped here is e.g. receiving file objects and streams and how to handle authentication data.
 Furthermore, we did not show how templates can be called from within another template.
 For an introduction into those points, please refer to the full `Bottle documentation`_ .

 Complete Example Listing
 =========================